GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 The 2nd Battalion Soldiers are force multipliers for the Georgia National Guard, emergency management agencies, and civil authorities.

+**Area of Operations**

+The Area of Operations (AO) for the 2nd Battalion roughly consists of the counties within the area north of I-20 and west ofGA 400 to the Tennessee border.
+Soldiers from the 2nd Battalion routinely augment and deploy with other GSDF units across the state.

 **What We Do**

 Soldiers from the 2nd Battalion are prepared to augment our **Army and Air National Guard** counterparts during pre-mobilization, annual training, and other special assignments.
 Our training includes search and rescue (SAR) in wilderness and urban environments, opposing forces, point of distribution operations, traffic control, and much more.
 We also are ready to support civil authorities in the aftermath of natural disasters.

-**Area of Operations**

-The Area of Operations (AO) for the 2nd Battalion roughly consists of the counties within the area north of I-20 and west ofGA 400 to the Tennessee border.
-Soldiers from the 2nd Battalion routinely augment and deploy with other GSDF units across the state.

-**When and Where Do We Train**
+**When and Where We Train**

 The 2nd Battalion A Company drills third (Charlie) weekend at the National Guard armory in Marietta Ga.
 2nd Battalion Company drills second (Bravo) weekend at the National Guard armory located in Rome Ga.